sapa/spa-specifications/records.md

 * `spav:pkba4` = "box A4"
 * `spav:umbox` = "boxes"

 ### Rights and permissions <a id="rights-permissions"></a>

-Also contains lecagy fields but mostly with controlled vocabularies that will be adjusted to the final version of RiC.
+Also contains lecagy fields but mostly with controlled vocabularies that should be transfered into the final version of RiC.

 ```ttl
 @prefix rico: <https://www.ica.org/standards/RiC/ontology#> .